Introduction: How to Use Seagull Repellents in Your Garden

 I have had trouble with seagulls nesting on our roof on and off for years.
 They can be very aggressive and have stopped us being able to use the garden in the past; this is a great shame for the children.
 They make such a terrible noise on bin day that you need ear plugs to get some sleep.
 I use these from ZenPlugs; they are really comfortable and effective.
+I invented them 10 years ago and have been using them ever since.
+I am excited as we are about to launch our new, long-anticipated custom earphone kit.

 This year I thought I would try using some seagull repellents in the garden before the nesting season; I figured that if they weren't hanging about they wouldn't nest.
 Our roof is high and difficult to access so I was only able to work from ground level.